-- 1) Develop a model of education and communication about dementia. - 2) Use this model to bring a better understanding of dementia

-3) Help independent residents to feel comfortable interacting with and volunteering for their neighbors in assisted living, memory care, and the health center.
+- 1) How to develop a model of education and communication about dementia. - 2) Using this model to bring independent residents a better understanding of dementia - 3) Helping independent residents to feel comfortable interacting with and volunteering for their neighbors in assisted living, memory care, and the health center.